 - larger, deeper growths in the mammary tissue that protrude visibly and can be seen as lumps

-Want to learn more on mammary tumors?
+Want to learn more about mammary tumors and how to treat them?
 Get the Dog Cancer Survival Guide, and flip to Chapter 31

 Spaying and Breast Cancer